BLCM/bl3mods/Apocalyptech/qol/quick_changes_everywhere/README.md

 or as an addition.

 **Compatibility Note:** This mod will *not* be compatible with any other mod which adds in Quick Change stations to the same levels.
-It also requires some specific version of B3HM which isn't out yet...

 Changelog
 =========